justin1494/notly/README.md

 ### Technologies used:

-- Ract.js
+- **Ract.js
 - Redux Toolkit
-- tailwindcss
+- tailwindcss**

-server is hosted on Heroku, and frontend is hosted on Netlify
+Server is hosted on Heroku, and frontend is hosted on Netlify